georgepowell/georgepowell.info/source/about-me.md

 ![Me](/images/me.png)

 I'm a software developer currently studying computer science at the University of Sheffield.
 I enjoy making things, designing things, writing, and solving problems.
-I also love the outdoors and try to keep a large collection of hobbies like slacklining, rock climbing, cycling and [juggling](http://www.youtube.com/watch?v=3zJC3dYOOv4).
+I also love the outdoors and try to keep a collection of hobbies like slacklining, rock climbing, cycling and [juggling](http://www.youtube.com/watch?v=3zJC3dYOOv4).

+I'm happy to be contacted for software development positions.
+Feel free to [drop me an email at georgepowell_1@hotmail.co.uk](mailto:georgepowell_1@hotmail.co.uk).

+## Skills

+ - **Extremely fast software prototyping**

+   Building usable demos or proof of concepts within hours.

+ - **Writing clean and concise code**

+   Working towards the ideal of being self-documenting with no need for comments.

+ - **Communicating, writing, and public speaking**

+   Communicating and discussing ideas is as important as the ideas themselves.
+I enjoy writing and explaining things, and am confident with public speaking.

 ## Work
 <!--